 Our weekend in Songkhla was a typically last minute affair liberally sprinkled with my usual lack of planning and forethought.
 We’d originally intended to head to the cool climes of the north for the latest long weekend – it transpired that a lot of folks had the same plan.
 With Thailand’s borders still locked up tight, we had to look elsewhere for a good getaway, and I’m so glad that we looked south to Songkhla.

 Songkhla is a small city which clings to a tapering spit of land in the far south of Thailand.
-Bordered on the east by the South China sea and on the west by Songkhla lake, it’s a naturally picturesque and diverse setting.
+Bordered on the east by the ocean and on the west by Songkhla lake, it’s a naturally picturesque and diverse setting.
 Despite being a far flung 1000km from Bangkok, Songkhla is really easy to get to – there are multiple, cheap flights daily to and from both Don Mueang and Suvarnabhumi from Hat Yai airport.

 A storm over Hat Yai meant our plane was unable to land, and we spent a good 15 minutes circling low around the area before touching down in a great plume of spray on the runway.
 After this slightly nervy start it was plain sailing onward to Songkhla.
 The best bet is one of the taxis out to the front and left of the airport exit.
 They say that they are metered, but from the airport to Songkhla city is a flat 500 THB and takes around 40 minutes, unless your taxi driver takes a gigantic detour for petrol like ours did.